peterhinch/micropython-async/v3/docs/DRIVERS.md

 responsibility of the subscriber to avoid this.
 In the case of a `Queue` instance the lost message is the one causing the overflow.
 In the case of `RingbufQueue` the oldest message in the queue is discarded.
 In some applications this behaviour is preferable.
+In general `RingbufQueue` is preferred as it is optimised for microcontroller use and supports retrieval by an asynchronous iterator.

+If either queue type is subscribed with args, publications will queued as a 3-tuple `(topic, message, (args...))`.
+There is no obvious use case for this.

 #### exceptions